hpi-schul-cloud/gamification/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+The REST API is documented using Swagger, available at `http://localhost:3030/docs`.

 ## Development with Docker
 First run `npm install`.
 Then start the docker environment.
 ```